CameronG7/employeeData_mySQL/README.md

 ## Installation

 To install the project simply clone the repo to a directory on your machine.
 Example installation shown in the video below.
-Once installed, open the project directory in your terminal and run npm i in the command line.
-This will install any dependancies needed.
-Then run  node index.js and answer the questions.
-The READMe will be generated in the the directory.

 ## Usage